Clarel: Part One: Jerusalem

-While walking through Jerusalem's streets, Clarel meets Nehemiah, a Christian who hands out proselytizing tracts to pilgrims and tourists.
-Nehemiah becomes Clarel's guide and shows him the sights of Jerusalem.
-At the Wailing Wall, Clarel notices an American Jew and his daughter, whom he learns are Agar and Ruth.
+While walking through Jerusalem's streets, Clarel meets Nehemiah, a humble American Christian given to mysticism who hands out proselytizing tracts to pilgrims and tourists.
+Having lived and evangelized in Jerusalem for many, many years, Nehemiah immediately takes Clarel under his wing, becoming his sightseeing and spiritual guide around Jerusalem.
+At the Wailing Wall, Clarel notices Abdon in the crowd as well as an American Jewish man named Nathan and his daughter, Ruth.
 Nehemiah later introduces Clarel to Ruth, with whom he falls in love.
-But Jewish custom and a jealous rabbi keep Clarel and Ruth apart much of the time, so the student continues sightseeing with Nehemiah.
+But Nathan's adherence to Jewish custom and the family's jealous rabbi keep Clarel and Ruth apart much of the time, so Clarel continues exploring Jerusalem with Nehemiah.
+However, Ruth's mother, Agar, approves of the romance.

-In Gethsemane, Clarel meets Vine and Rolfe, two opposites.
-Rolfe is a Protestant and religious skeptic who historicizes Jerusalem and calls into question Christ's claim to divinity.
-Vine is a quiet man whose example leads Clarel to hope for faith — at least initially.
-When Vine and Rolfe decide to take a tour of other important sites in the Holy Land — the wilderness where John the Baptist preached, the monastery at Mar Saba and Bethlehem — Clarel wants to accompany them, but he does not wish to leave Ruth.
+In Gethsemane, Clarel meets Vine and Rolfe, seemingly almost complete opposites.
+Rolfe is a talkative, street-smart Protestant and religious skeptic who historicizes Jerusalem and calls into question Jesus's claim to divinity.
+Vine is an extremely quiet man who seems either to observe completely—his only reaction to some men or situations a strange, silly, or even disturbing look—or to withdraw within himself, distant and lost in thought.
+However, Vine's example leads Clarel to hope for faith—at least initially.
+When Vine and Rolfe decide to take a tour of other important sites near Jerusalem—the wilderness where John the Baptist preached and baptized Jesus, the monastery at Mar Saba, and Bethlehem—Clarel wants to accompany them, but he does not wish to leave Ruth.

-At this critical juncture, Ruth's father Nathan dies.
-Jewish customs prohibit Clarel's presence, so the student decides to take the journey, confident that he will see his beloved when he returns to Jerusalem.
+At this critical juncture, Nathan dies.
+Jewish customs prohibit Clarel's presence during Ruth and Agar's period of mourning, so the student decides to go on the same pilgrimage Vine and Rolfe will join, confident he will see his beloved when he returns to Jerusalem in a few days.
 The night before his departure, he sees a frieze depicting the death of a young bride, which makes him pause with foreboding.
 He banishes his doubts and sets off on his pilgrimage.